-7 Conclusion
+8 Conclusion

 In this work, we have studied the problem of scheduling computational workflows on a failure-prone platform.
 We have used a framework where applications are scheduled on the full platform where processors are subject to i.i.d. exponentially distributed failures.
-Checkpointing-rollback-recovery is used to tolerate failures.
-The main contribution over previous work [13, 19] is that we consider general Directed Acyclic Graphs instead of linear chains.
-Our theoretical results include polynomial-time algorithms for fork DAGs and for some join DAGs (when the checkpoint and recovery costs are constant) and the intractability of the problem for join DAGs.
+Checkpoint-rollback-recovery is used to tolerate failures.
+Our main contribution over previous work [13, 19] is that we consider general Directed Acyclic Graphs instead of linear chains.
+Our theoretical results include polynomial-time algorithms for fork DAGs and for some join DAGs (when the checkpoint and recovery costs are constant) and the intractability of the problem for join DAGs in general.
+We have also discussed the complexity of the simple problem instance where no task is checkpointed.

 Our main theoretical result is a polynomial-time algorithm to evaluate the expected makespan of a schedule for general DAGs.
 This is a key result as it makes it possible to design heuristics for general DAGs, i.e., heuristics that can construct a schedule with a known objective.
-Without this result, the only way to attempt to find a good schedule would be to run numerous and likely prohibitively time-consuming stochastic experiments with a fault generator (either in simulation or on a real platform).
+Without this result, the only way to attempt to find a good schedule would be to run numerous and likely prohibitively time-consuming Monte-Carlo experiments with a fault generator (either in simulation or on a real platform).

 We have proposed several heuristics and have evaluated them for four representative scientific workflow configurations.
 Overall, we find that DAGs should be traversed depth-first (DF) and that checkpointing should be done by prioritizing tasks based on weight (CKPTW) or checkpointing cost (CKPTC).
-The two resulting heuristics, DF-CKPTW and DF-CKPTC perform differently on different workflows depending of their DAG structure.
-We found that a periodic checkpointing approach, although widely used for divisible applications, is not effective, precisely because it does not account for the structure of the DAG.
+The two resulting heuristics, DF-CKPTW and DF-CKPTC perform differently on